koljapluemer/automations/doc/how-to/add-automation.md

 from typing import Any

-from .base import Automation
+from ..base import Automation
-from ..context import AutomationContext from ..models import AutomationResult, AutomationSpec, ReportElement
+from ...context import AutomationContext from ...models import AutomationResult, AutomationSpec, ReportElement

 class MyAutomation(Automation):